the dust never really settled

 where there once was a bench,

-an old man’s bed that covered with snow he was found
+an old man’s body covered with snow was found

 he had a note tucked inside his coat